mikekatz04/LISAanalysistools/README.md

 To install this software for use with NVIDIA GPUs (compute capability >5.0), you need the [CUDA toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuPy](https://cupy.chainer.org/).
 The CUDA toolkit must have cuda version >8.0.
 Be sure to properly install CuPy within the correct CUDA toolkit version.
 Make sure the nvcc binary is on `$PATH` or set it as the `CUDA_HOME` environment variable.

 We are currently working on building wheels and making the GPU version pip installable.
 For now, to work with GPUs, git clone the repository and install it from source.
+You must run `python scripts/prebuild.py` before running the install process.

 ## Contributing